🤝 DAIC partners withPawtato

 Although total derivatives trading volume on GMX has been lower than dYdX of late (with most taking place on GMX V2), most on-chain GMX metrics have continued to steadily increase throughout the last several months.
 While significant in its own right, this shows that dYdX has a significantly larger user base overall.

-GMX possesses both a basic swapping functionality and also supports leveraged perpetuals trading with up to 50x leverage.
+GMX supports swaps and leveraged perpetual trading, with current GMX documentation describing up to 100x leverage.
 On the other hand, dYdX offers traders a maximum of 20x leverage, meaning traders with lower risk tolerance may be better suited to using dYdX.

 Instead of employing a decentralized orderbook model, the GMX platform leverages a system based on multi-asset pools which allows users to provide liquidity in exchange for GLP liquidity provider (LP) tokens.
 In return traders are rewarded with 70% of the protocol’s revenue each time they make a transaction.